enlavin/woffu-autologin-script/README.md

 The first one is the Telegram ChatBot API Token that you can get from the @BotFather.
 And the second one is the ID of the chat you want it to sent the messages.

-Once this two vars are set every execution will output its result to this chat, so you can easily track that your signins are running fine (or not).
+Once these two vars are set every execution will output its result to this chat, so you can easily track that your signins are running fine (or not).